 The Pecos River, one of the major tributaries of the Rio Grande, runs through New Mexico and Texas before it empties into the Rio Grande near Del Rio, Texas.
-Famous for its frontier folklore, the river flows out of the Pecos Wilderness, through rugged granite canyons and waterfalls, and passes small, high-mountain meadows along its 926-mile journey
+Famous for its frontier folklore, the river flows out of the Pecos Wilderness through rugged granite canyons and waterfalls and passes small, high-mountain meadows along its 926-mile journey.

 Properly pronounced “pay-cuss,” the headwaters of the Pecos River are located north of Pecos, New Mexico, at an elevation of over 12,000 feet on the western slope of the Sangre de Cristo mountain range in Mora County.
-The river then flows through the eastern portion of New Mexico and through neighboring Texas before it empties into the Rio Grande near Del Rio.
+The river then flows through the eastern portion of New Mexico and neighboring Texas before emptying into the Rio Grande near Del Rio.
 The river was named “Pecos” by the Spanish from the Keresan name of the Pecos Pueblo.

 A small church group settled at St. Gall, Texas, in 1845, and Fort Lancaster was built near the river in 1855.
 Except for settlement around the fort, the earliest Anglo settlement in Texas was on the river was Pecos, founded in 1881 when the Texas and Pacific Railway crossed West Texas.

-Historian, J. Evetts Haley, and folklorist, J. Frank Dobie, who called it “a strange river,” and a “barricade,” are among many who have immortalized the Pecos River in writing.
-Zane Grey wrote, “rising clear and cold in the mountains of northern New Mexico, its pure waters cut through rough country that changed its flood to turbid red.”
+Historian, J. Evetts Haley, and folklorist, J. Frank Dobie, who called it “a strange river” and a “barricade,” are among many who have immortalized the Pecos River in writing.
+Zane Grey wrote, “Rising clear and cold in the mountains of northern New Mexico, its pure waters cut through rough country that changed its flood to turbid red.”

-More tales of lost mines and buried treasure abound along the length of the waterway, especially in the area around Castle Gap, which includes stories of outlaw gold, Mexican gold, hidden money from Butterfield Stagecoach robberies and riches from Maximilian’s short-lived “Empire of Mexico,” just to name a few.
+More tales of lost mines and buried treasure abound along the length of the waterway, especially in the area around Castle Gap, which includes stories of outlaw gold, Mexican gold, hidden money from Butterfield Stagecoach robberies, and riches from Maximilian’s short-lived “Empire of Mexico,” just to name a few.

 “Just two things that cowboys were afraid of — the Pecos River and rattlesnakes.”

-— Patrick Dearen, Pecos River Cowboy
+— Patrick Dearen, A Cowboy of the Pecos

 Near here, a Medal of Honor Fight took place in 1875.
-In the 1870s the U.S. Army relied on the Black Seminole Scouts in campaigns against raiding tribes along the Mexican border.
-In April 1875, Lieutenant John L. Bullis and three scouts — Sergeant John Ward, Private Pompey Factor and Trumpeter Isaac Payne, left Fort Clark to scout for raiders in the area.
-After four days they found a fresh trail and on April 25th, within a mile of the present bridge, they engaged a party of about 30 Comanche Indians with dozens of horses.
-Outgunned and outnumbered, the scouts withdrew; but, Bullis’ horse bolted, stranding him.
-Factor and Payne provided cover fire and Ward rescued his lieutenant.
+In the 1870s, the U.S. Army relied on the Black Seminole Scouts in campaigns against raiding tribes along the Mexican border.
+In April 1875, Lieutenant John L. Bullis and three scouts — Sergeant John Ward, Private Pompey Factor, and Trumpeter Isaac Payne, left Fort Clark to scout for raiders in the area.
+After four days, they found a fresh trail, and on April 25th, within a mile of the present bridge, they engaged a party of about 30 Comanche Indians with dozens of horses.
+Outgunned and outnumbered, the scouts withdrew, but Bullis’ horse bolted, stranding him.
+Factor and Payne provided cover fire, and Ward rescued his lieutenant.
 The three Seminole Scouts later received medals of honor for their bravery.